The Site

 All of the churches listed below have facilities that could be used by a visiting team.
 Contact them directly and ask about their facility and the price/schedule availability.
 Take a look at the Host Churches part of the Photo Gallery.

 We have an exciting partnership with North Peachtree Baptist Church.
 They are located just off of 285 near the International Village.
-They are offering the use of their facilities for $20/person/WEEK.
-That is an outstanding offering.
-Starting in 2008, the church will require a $200 deposit IN ADVANCE that IS refundable when you leave IF nothing breaks or is broken, etc. The rates in 2008 will be Stay 1-2 Nights = $5/person, Stay 3-4 Nights = $10/person, Stay 5 Nights or more = $25/person.
-They have terrific facilities and can host a maximum of 150 people.
+They are offering the use of their facilities for $25/person.
+That amount is the same if you stay one day or the whole week.
+That is an outstanding offering and it’s to your advantage to stay longer!
+They have terrific facilities and can host a maximum of 100 people.
 They do have kitchen facilities but if you have a very large team, it would probably be better to plan on cooking at our home church of FBC Doraville, which is just a few minutes from NPBC.
-Jonathon Carnes is the Youth Director and is scheduling the facility.
-Contact him directly at 4805 Tilly Mill Road, Atlanta, Georgia, 30360.
-Telephone: 770-457-1148
+Betty Luther is Office Manager and is in charge of scheduling the facility.
+Contact her directly at 4805 Tilly Mill Road, Atlanta, Georgia, 30360.
+Telephone: 770-457-1148.

 Rehoboth Baptist Church also has capacity for large teams.
-Call Taylor Smith at 770-939-6987 ext 138 to schedule your stay.
-Rehoboth charges $7 per person per night.
+Call Robbie Langford at 770-939-3182 to schedule your stay.
+Rehoboth charges $15 per person per night.

 The majority of the costs are in lodging and food.
 That is really up to you as to how fancy you go with that.
 Atlanta has a LOT of fun stuff to do including Six Flags, White Water, Stone Mountain, the Zoo, the Braves, and Sci-Trek.